pittcsc/pittcswiki/src/guides/academics/prospective/incoming-freshmen.md

 - **Who's recruiting from the school?**

   - If you know what kind of companies you want to work at or have an idea of a field you want to break into, see who's showing up to career fairs, who's sponsoring events, and who's working with student organizations.
 See which industries are big near your school - these tend to be companies that will recruit from your school.
   - Pittsburgh, for example, is an Autonomous Vehicle (AV) company paradise.
-Uber ATG recruits heavily from Pitt and CMU, and Argo AI was even founded by a Pitt alumni!
+Uber ATG recruits heavily from Pitt and CMU, and Argo AI *(unfortunately now defunct)* was even founded by a Pitt alumni!
+Other AV companies in the Pittsburgh area include: Waymo, Aurora, and Motional.
   - The Pitt CSC has worked with several tech companies + the school is sponsored by several large Finance/Trading/Tech companies.

 - **How's the social life there?**